-As an introverted perfectionist with an ever so slight touch of OCD, I’m very good at obsessively thinking about the same things over and over again.
+As an introverted perfectionist with an ever so slight touch of OCD, I can think things over and over, in a rather obsessive manner.
 This is especially true for things that I find fascinating.
 I’m constantly thinking about all the information I expose myself to via various ways that no one today is really used to.
 I also think a lot about what news feeds I follow, who I follow on social media, if I use social media too much and what all this does to our short term memory and our attention span.

 Removing two of my three monitors over a year ago was a big step into the right direction for me in de-cluttering my life.
 It has honestly made some huge positive improvements on my productivity and what I like to call my hyper focus.
 I also recently realised that while my workflow had improved a lot, I still did some really weird things that younger me would never have approved.
 One of those things is leaving the web browser always running in the background even when I’m not using it.
 I know it might sound silly, but closing any application when I don’t use it does help me focus on what I’m currently doing.
 This is partly why I like minimal desktop setups, it’s just not exclusively about scoring Internet points amongst my fellow dorks.